If you want to sell food in the Horowhenua, there are rules you need to follow.

 - The relevant registration fee - you'll find this information on our Environmental Health - Fees and Charges page

-- A letter from your verification agency if this is not Council
+- A letter from your verification agency if you will be operating a National Programme

 - A copy of the site plan for each site that will be registered